7 min read

 Scenario 1:

 Mike and Jessica approach their celebrant to express their gratitude for the beautiful and personalised funeral ceremony.
-Having inherited a significant amount, they are uncertain about whom to consult to ensure that probate is settled smoothly, that assets are invested wisely, and that their increased estate is managed properly.
+Having inherited a significant amount, they are uncertain about whom to consult to ensure that probate is settled smoothly, that assets are invested wisely, and that their increased estate is managed correctly.
 The celebrant introduces them to Chris from Fern Wills.
 Recognising that now is not the right time for a detailed conversation, Chris creates a brief emergency will for Mike until he is ready to consider a more bespoke Will package.
-For Jessica, Chris explained the current situation and agreed to call back in four months when she is ready to discuss further.
+For Jessica, Chris explained the current situation and agreed to call back in four months when she is prepared to discuss further.

 Scenario 2.

 Andrea has been diagnosed with terminal cancer and is making arrangements for her funeral and affairs beyond.
-Chris at Fern Wills is helping her ensure that her Will and Trust accurately reflect her wishes, fairly, legally, and tax-efficiently.
+Chris at Fern Wills is helping her ensure that her Will and Trust accurately reflect her wishes fairly, legally, and tax-efficiently.
 He also recommends that a celebrant he knows and trusts read the Letter of Wishes and incorporate them into a personalised funeral service.

 Scenario 3.